 Completion of CLINICAL, FOODSERVICE AND COMMUNITY ROTATIONS or PAL CREDIT

-SUPERVISED PRACTICE HOURS (effective with classes starting 2022)
+SUPERVISED PRACTICE HOURS

-Eight hours per week at home office
+Eight hours per week (on Fridays) working from home office

 CLINICAL : This rotation may be completed at one site, such as inpatient or outpatient facilities, hospitals, nursing homes, extended care or long term care facilities with onsite acute medical or surgical rehabilitation units, rehabilitation facilities (excluding substance abuse programs) or health centers which deliver MNT and utilize the Nutrition Care Process and renal dialysis units.
+Private Practices cannot be approved due to the variation in the volume of client/patient contacts and potential liability, privacy and insurance issues.

-COMMUNITY : This rotation may be completed at one site which may include, but is not limited to, outpatient facilities, health centers, community nutrition services that may be found in departments of public health, hospital and clinic outreach programs, social service agencies, community centers, or government-funded public health programs outpatient dialysis units, public school systems, and sites that have programs for school-aged children such as Boys and Girls Clubs and YMCA which have a full time nutrition component.
+COMMUNITY : This rotation may be completed at one site in the community which may include, but is not limited to, outpatient facilities, health centers, community nutrition services that may be found in departments of public health, hospital and clinic outreach programs, social service agencies, community centers, or government-funded public health programs outpatient dialysis units, public school systems, and sites that have programs for school-aged children such as Boys and Girls Clubs and YMCA which have a full time nutrition component.
 The setting must be a fixed location that provides ongoing services in order to provide interns with adequate experiences.
 Government-funded health programs such as WIC, Head Start, Cooperative Extension, Expanded Food and Nutrition Program (EFNEP), or SNAP-ED.

 FOOD SERVICE : The Food Service Rotation focuses on aspects of producing and delivering nutrition and food, including procurement, storage, preparation, delivery and customer service.
 Interns complete activities involving sanitation audits, HACCP Guidelines, menu planning, customer service, and management activities.
 The activities in this rotation include practical hands-on practice to prepare for entry- level management responsibilities.
 This rotation may be spent at one site and requires a facility or facilities with a retail/institutional cafeteria or food service operation whose activities include procurement through delivery and service functions.
 These kinds of settings can usually be found in hospitals, food service companies, long-term care, or residential facilities, colleges and universities and public school systems.